flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * All other result: Lose

+Question: In baccarat, what are the odds for a result with a 7-point difference?
+Answer: Covers any result where the difference is 7 points.
+Pays 1 to 6.

+Template: {% set names=[(9, 30), (8, 10), (7, 6), (6, 4), (5, 2), (4, 1)] %}
+{% for point, odds in names %}
+Question: In baccarat, what are the odds for a result with a {{point}}-point difference?
+Answer: Covers any Non-natural result where the difference is {{point}} points.
+Pays 1 to {{odds}}.
+{% endfor %}
+:EndTemplate

+Template: {% set points=[3, 2, 1] %}
+{% for point in points %}
+Question: In baccarat, what are the odds for a result with a {{point}}-point difference?
+Answer: Covers any Non-natural result where the difference is {{point}} points.
+The Player loses.
+{% endfor %}
+:EndTemplate

+Question: My bet on Fortune Six, with the result being Banker wins with 3 cards totaling 6, what are the odds?
+Answer: The odds for this bet are 1 to 20.

+Question: My bet on Fortune Six, with the result being Banker wins with 2 cards totaling 6, what are the odds?
+Answer: The odds for this bet are 1 to 12.

+Template: {% set points=[9, 8, 7, 5, 4, 3, 2, 1] %}
+{% for point in points %}
+Question: My bet on Fortune Six, with the result being Banker wins with 3 cards totaling {{point}}, what are the odds?
+Answer: The Player loses.
+{% endfor %}
+:EndTemplate

+Template: {% set points=[9, 8, 7, 5, 4, 3, 2, 1] %}
+{% for point in points %}
+Question: My bet on Fortune Six, with the result being Banker wins with 2 cards totaling {{point}}, what are the odds?
+Answer: The Player loses.
+{% endfor %}
+:EndTemplate

 Question: Give me a Natural Win Baccarat payout odds table.
 Q: Make a list for Natural Win payout odds for Baccarat.
 Q: Make a table of payout odds for Natural Win Baccarat.